 Ovulation marks the release of the egg, but the ovulatory phase begins prior to that.
 With the rising levels of oestrogen during the follicular phase, your pituitary gland begins to release luteinising hormone (LH), and this is what prompts ovulation to begin.
 Once the egg is released, it travels through the fallopian tube towards the uterus.
 Ovulation will usually occur around the halfway point of your overall menstrual cycle, but when that actually happens will depend on the length of your unique cycle.
 If the egg isn’t fertilised, it dies or dissolves after around 24 hours.

 4. Luteal phase

-The postovulatory part of your cycle is known as the luteal phase, so-named because the follicle which successfully released the egg will have transformed into the corpus luteum.
+The postovulatory part of your cycle is known as the luteal phase, so named because the follicle which successfully released the egg will have transformed into the corpus luteum.
 This newly formed structure pumps out progesterone.
-If the egg is unfertilized, the corpus luteum is reabsorbed, leading to a decrease in oestrogen and progesterone levels, which causes the uterus to shed its lining and the cycle to begin all over again.
+If the egg is unfertilized, the corpus luteum is reabsorbed, decreasing oestrogen and progesterone levels, which causes the uterus to shed its lining and the cycle to begin all over again.